 While Bharti Airtel’s Indian model has the potential to work in some large African markets (Nigeria being the most likely case), success would still depend upon the degree to which co-specialized partners could be brought in, already exist, or could be developed.
 It would also depend crucially upon the ability of Bharti to transform established distribution approaches — no small task in markets such as Nigeria and Kenya, where it faces negative network externalities in its battle against MTN and Safaricom respectively.
 But the “volume” model would likely struggle in markets with small populations and/or very low population densities, or in markets where it is prohibitively expensive, time consuming, or socio-politically difficult to build the complementary ecosystem of vendors and partners that underpin the Indian approach.
 In the latter case, Bharti Airtel would have to demonstrate that it is better than the established firms at playing their own game, and that could well prove a daunting proposition.

-Jamie Anderson is jointly Professor of Strategy at TiasNimbas Business School in the Netherlands, and Professor of Innovation Management at the Lorange Institute, Zurich.
-Jean-Paul Evrard is Partner and Ronan Moaligou is former Head of the Telecom Practice with Globalpraxis.
+Jamie Anderson is professor of Strategic Management at Antwerp Management School and visiting professor at INSEAD.
+Jean-Paul Evrard is partner and Ronan Moaligou is former head of the Telecom Practice with Globalpraxis.